 It is our policy for junior students to share a twin room.
-This can be with a student of the same or different nationality according to your wishes.
-The School keeps £8 per week from the published homestay prices as a contribution towards the administrative costs.
+This can be with a student of the same or different nationality according to your wishes. .
+The School keeps £10 per week (£15 per week during the summer centres) from the published homestay prices as a contribution towards the administrative costs.
 The balance is paid to the family.
 If the Student wishes to change or cancel their homestay accommodation after arrival, the School requires 1 week’s notice or payment in lieu.

 17) Flight Information